tGoh98/BipolarModelCode/README.md

 ## Files Explained
 * ionic_model.mlx
     - Matlab Live Script that computes and plots the voltage and currents.
+Currently plots currents without considering calcium pump and exchanger.
 * calcV.m
     - Computes the voltage membranous voltage.
+Commented out calcium pump and exchanger for now.
     - Input:
       - tspan - The time span (s).
       - inj - The amount of current to inject for getI() (pA).